dg82wi/SmartLogiLED/README.md

 #### Managing Highlight and Action Keys
 1. Select a profile from the dropdown (must not be "NONE")
-2. Click the **"Highlight Keys"** button to configure keys that should be highlighted
+2. Click the **"H-Keys"** button to configure keys that should be highlighted
-3. Click the **"Action Keys"** button to configure keys for actions/shortcuts
+3. Click the **"A-Keys"** button to configure keys for actions/shortcuts
 4. **Mutual Exclusivity**: Adding a key to one list automatically removes it from the other
 5. Press keys in the configuration dialog to add/remove them from the respective lists
 6. Use **"Reset"** to clear all keys in the current list